10-year-old girl reunited with necklace, locket containing father’s ashes

 WICHITA, Kan.
 (KWCH) - Since last Thursday, April 15, 10 year-old Ahleigha Hoffman had been looking for her most prized possession, a necklace with her father’s ashes inside of a special locket.
 Hoffman was unsure she’d ever see it again.
 Monday brought a special reunion.

 “It’s in a little heart shape.
-It says, ‘Your wings were ready, but my heart was not,’ and it has three birth stones on it,” Hoffman said of the special locket.
+It says, ‘Your wings were ready, but my heart was not,’ and it has three birthstones on it,” Hoffman said of the special locket.

-It’s piece of jewelry that to her, is more precious than silver or gold.
+It’s a piece of jewelry that to her, is more precious than silver or gold.
 It’s the closest tangible reminder she has of her best friend.

 “Me and my dad’s relationship, it’s like we would go everywhere together,” Hoffman said.
 “We would go to the swimming pool, to the zoo, to the park, to the store.
 We would go everywhere together, and losing him is really hard.”